 Consumer Price Index, CPI

-It is the weighted average of change in prices of a basket of goods and services a typical representative household consumes.
-The weight being given to typical items in the basket is based on how much households spend on these items.
-After that, we measure the inflation of items about the previous period’s prices.
-The calculation of CPI takes place in some specific time intervals – yearly, quarterly, or monthly.
+It is the weighted average of the change in prices of a basket of goods and services a typical representative household consumes.
+The weight given to typical items in the basket is based on how much households spend on these items.
+After that, we measure the inflation of items compared to the previous period’s prices.
+The calculation of CPI takes place in some specific time intervals—yearly, quarterly, or monthly.

 The actual measurement of CPI undergoes calculating inflation for each item in the basket and then taking the weighted average of individual inflation of items in that basket.
 For the sake of mathematical exposition, let’s look at the following formula for measuring inflation for a single item: